This post is about Appian Way, also known as Via Appia Antica, and the various historical sites and ruins you can see along this ancient road.

 Most people will make their trip either in the late morning or the early afternoon, giving them plenty of time to see everything and enjoy the walk.

-Some visitors have indicated that a sunrise or sunset experience can be equally as rewarding.
+A sunrise or sunset experience can be equally as rewarding.

 Even at its busiest, Appian Way rarely gets very crowded.